microsoft/mona-saas/README.md

 git clone https://github.com/microsoft/mona-saas
 ```

-Your user name is your GitHub user name.
-Your password is the PAT generated in the previous section.
 By default, the Mona SaaS repository will be cloned to a local directory named `mona-saas`.
 Navigate to the setup folder by running the following command —

 ```shell
 cd ./mona-saas/Mona.SaaS/Mona.SaaS.Setup